Farmersville, California: Church building history

 The building formerly serving as Farmersville Methodist Church was originally built in the 1870s in Goshen, California.
-After little usage there, the Visalia Methodist congregation purchased the church with the help of Farmersville church members in 1899-1900.
-The chapel was rolled into Farmersville on logs (pulled by horses).
-It was established on South Farmersville Boulevard just south of Visalia Road, also known as the "Four Corners".
-The Founders of the early Farmersville Methodist Church were Thomas J Brundage, a Mr. Sims and Rev. G. E. Foster.
-Sometime around 1947 with a need for more parking, a new location was found when Mrs. Avery donated a parcel of her land.
-That new site was Avery Ave and Ash Street.
+After little usage there, the Visalia Methodist congregation purchased the church with the help of Farmersville church members in 1899–1900.
+The chapel was transported to Farmersville on logs pulled by horses.
+It was established on South Farmersville Boulevard just south of Visalia Road, also known as the "Four Corners."
+The founders of the early Farmersville Methodist Church were Thomas J. Brundage, a Mr. Sims, and Rev. G. E. Foster.

+Around 1947, a need for more parking led to a search for a new location, resolved when Mrs. Avery donated a parcel of land at Avery Avenue and Ash Street.
 During the move, the steeple broke and was rebuilt using fishtail shingles.
-In later years it became the Farmersville United Methodist Church and continued until March 2004.
+In later years it became the Farmersville United Methodist Church, continuing until March 2004.
 The Boys and Girls Club took over the building for a couple of years.
-In 2009 it found a new location and was moved to N Farmersville Boulevard and W. Front Street.
+In 2009 it was moved to its current location at N. Farmersville Boulevard and W. Front Street.

 Commerce

-Farmersville serves occasionally as a commuter town, many residents having to travel to nearby communities to seek employment.
+Farmersville serves occasionally as a commuter town, with many residents traveling to nearby communities for employment.
 Local commerce is composed primarily of small, family-owned businesses.